MJRidder/Ridder-Muziek-Service/README.md

-# Bert-Ridder-muziek-services
+# Bert-Ridder-muziek-service
-This is a website created for Bert Ridder Music Services, providing background on his career and the services he provides teaching musical instruments and stand-in conducting.
+This is a website created for Bert Ridder Music Service, providing background on his career and the services he provides teaching musical instruments and stand-in conducting.

 PRE-README Intro